Don’t believe every word I say. I’ve been known to lie many times. I’ve conned people, gone to strip joints, and drunk way too much alcohol.

 When Bob Dylan went through what could be a similar experience in the late 1970s, nothing in the world could stop him from singing about Jesus.
 Not his reputation among the leading thinkers of his generation, nor his critically acclaimed lyrics that often hit the sweet spot between poetic brilliance and mass appeal, especially in songs like Blowin’ In the Wind and Mr. Tambourine Man.
 From 1979 to 1981, the Nobel laureate released three albums — Slow Train Coming, Saved, and Shot of Love — that unabashedly declared his conversion, won him a Grammy, and confounded just about everyone in his circle.
 This irreverent urban prophet who loves and sells whiskey has embraced Jesus.

 The revolutionary anthem, Like a Rolling Stone — which Dylan wrote in 1965 — describes the experience of being lost but never found, and ranks among the most influential songs ever written.
-Incidentally, the song title gives a clue to why “Born Again Bob” didn’t have even the slightest chance to elude the grace of Jesus when he met the messiah the way he did.
+Incidentally, the song title gives a clue to why “Born Again Bob” didn’t have even the slightest chance to elude the grace of Jesus when he met the Messiah the way he did.

 A rock can’t help but roll

-Around 33 C.E., a Jewish man named Yeshua entered the city of Jerusalem riding a donkey.
+Around 33 A.D., a Jewish man named Yeshua entered the city of Jerusalem riding a donkey.
 Nope, it wasn’t a heroic equestrian scene at all like Napoleon Bonaparte mounted on a rampant white stallion nor Alexander the Great leading a cavalry charge astride his famous warhorse Bucephalus.

 Yeshua — or Jesus — gently rode a young, unnamed beast of burden that was commandeered by his disciples from somewhere in the outskirts of the city.